-Dog Friendly Restaurants & Pubs in Truro and surrounding areas
+Dog Friendly Pubs & Restaurants in and around Truro

-The Heron Inn – Based in Malpas, the Heron Inn is a classic Cornish pub serving beers, wines, lunches and dinners!
+The Heron Inn – Located in Malpas, the Heron Inn is a classic Cornish pub overlooking the water, serving beers, wines, lunches and dinners.

 The Norway Inn – The Norway Inn is situated at Perranarworthal, just a short drive from Merchant House between Truro and Falmouth.
-They don’t allow dogs in the restaurant, but they are welcome in the bar if you would like to treat yourself to a drink!
+They don’t allow dogs in the restaurant, but they are welcome in the bar.

 William IV Pub – If you’re looking for a lively pub in the heart of Truro, you might want to try William IV where you’ll be able to sit next to the wood fire on sofas and enjoy a relaxed drink or grab a bite to eat.

-Wig and Pen – The Wig and Pen has a couple of sun terraces as well as offering lots of beers, nibbles and three-course meals!
+Wig and Pen – The Wig and Pen has a couple of sun terraces as well as a selection of beers, nibbles and three-course meals.

-The Old Ale House – Enjoy locally brewed beers, lots of seasonal Cornish food and a roast on Sunday!
+The Old Ale House – A traditional ale house.
+Enjoy locally brewed beers.

-Fig Café – Based in the charming Lemon Street Market, Fig Café produces homemade cakes, salads, ciabattas, sandwiches and coffee.
+Fig Café – On the first floor in Lemon Street Market, Fig Café produces homemade cakes, salads, ciabattas, sandwiches and coffee.

 Duke Street Deli – Here you can enjoy freshly made sandwiches, pastries and freshly squeezed juices.

-Emily’s – Emily’s Tearoom situated on River Street is a cool, relaxed café where you can enjoy hand-crafted coffee, (mostly) healthy foods and a warm welcome for your pup.
+Bread and Butter situated on River Street is a scant inspired café where you can enjoy hand-crafted coffee and healthy foods.
+Dogs welcome in the garden.

 Victoria Gardens – Dogs are welcome to stroll around the park on a lead.